kyzyto/A.I--M.L-Projects/Regression and Prediction/README.md

-# Prediction
+# Regression and Prediction Projects
-* Sales Forecasting
-* Weather Forecasting
-* Customer Churn Prediction